 Three sixty-something buddies - Robert De Niro, Morgan Freeman and Kevin Kline - take a break from their day-to-day lives to throw a bachelor party in Las Vegas for their last remaining single pal (Michael Douglas).
-National Treasure and While You Were Sleeping director Jon Turteltaub presents The Hangover with a hip replacement in this predictable but hugely amusing look at friendship.
+National Treasure and While You Were Sleeping director Jon Turteltaub presents The Hangover with a hip replacement in this affable and hugely amusing look at friendship.

 Robert De Niro